CRZ-Technology/OpenSSD-OpenChannelSSD/README.md

            - DOC - documents about Daisy

            - NVMe - LPDDR4  - NVMe source on Daisy board, PS LPDDR4 DRAM is used for NVMe storage(1GB).
                   - MIG     - NVMe source on Daisy board, MIG DDR4 DIMM is used for NVMe storage(64GB).
+                  - M.2 SSD - NVMe source on Daisy board, two M.2 SSDs are used for NVMe storage.

            - M.2_MIG_PCIe - M.2 / MIG / PCIe test project on Daisy board